jnodes/shenbury-ai/README.md

 Neither Shenbury nor its affiliates are liable for direct or indirect losses related to the token sale or project operations.

 ### DAO Governance Agreement
 Purchasers agree to the Shenbury DAO LLC's operating agreement governing the project.
+The complete operating agreement is available in the [SHENBURY-DAO-OPERATING-AGREEMENT.md](SHENBURY-DAO-OPERATING-AGREEMENT.md) file.

 ## License